Your barn time – do you have a horse grooming routine?

 - Saddle up.
 I am often asked about when to tighten the girth and how much, and I wish there was an answer for you on this one besides “every situation is different.”
 I do like to leave the girth snug but not totally done up as I walk to the mounting block.
 This allows for the girth to be tightened bit by bit, and the short walk can allow the saddle to settle a bit.
 After mounting, the rider should check again and tighten again if necessary as the rider’s weight can smoosh things down a bit.

 - Bridle up.
 I really don’t like to see horses with bridles on wearing halters on top in the cross ties.
 It’s uncomfortable looking, and the reins can slip to the side if not knotted up and cause a hazard.
 It’s typical for me to put the bridle on at the last second before heading to the mounting block.

-Do you have a set routine??
+Do you have a set routine for grooming your horse?
 How does it go?